 Food insecurity refers to the USDA’s measure of lack of regular access to nutritional food for an active and healthy life.
-The food insecurity rate in Stark County is 15.2 percent of the total population, and the child food insecurity rate is 23.6 percent.
+Feeding America estimates that the food insecurity rate in Stark County is 14.2% of the total population, 52,980 individuals.
+The child food insecurity rate is 19.4%, 15,600 children.

 Your Foodbank’s Response